mahpat16/rtd-api-doc/docs/source/timeseries.rst

 Format of the expected training dataset
 +++++++++++++++++++++++++++++++++++++++

-The training data that needs to be provided needs to be a zip file.
+The training data needs to be packaged as a zip file.
 Here is a `sample dataset <https://public-model-demo.s3.us-west-2.amazonaws.com/timeseries-sample-dataset.zip>`_ that you can download to inspect its format and structure.
 Lets look at the structure of this sample dataset to understand the expected format.

 .. code-block:: bash